-Dr. Paula M. L. Moya is Professor of English and, by courtesy, of Iberian and Latin American Cultures and the Director of the Research Institute of Comparative Studies in Race and Ethnicity at Stanford University.
+Dr. Paula M. L. Moya is the Danily C. and Laura Louise Bell Professor of the Humanities, Professor of English and, by courtesy, of Iberian and Latin American Cultures, and the Director of the Research Institute of Comparative Studies in Race and Ethnicity at Stanford University.

 Moya is the author of The Social Imperative: Race, Close Reading, and Contemporary Literary Criticism (Stanford UP 2016) and Learning From Experience: Minority Identities, Multicultural Struggles (UC Press 2002).
 She has co-edited three collections of original essays including Doing Race: 21 Essays for the 21st Century (W.W.
 Norton, Inc. 2010), Identity Politics Reconsidered (Palgrave 2006) and Reclaiming Identity: Realist Theory and the Predicament of Postmodernism (UC Press 2000).